-Daphnes are quite attractive shrubs, producing white to light pink tubular flowers in May, followed by small red berries (drupes).
-The small oblong, light green leaves are evergreen in most climates, and the shrub usually forms a very nice rounded mound.
+Daphnes are quite attractive shrubs, producing white to light pink tubular flowers in spring or early winter in warm climates, followed by small red berries (drupes).
+The small oblong, light green leaves are evergreen in warm climates, but daphne loses leaves in cold climates, though they may still remain hardy to zones 4, depending on cultivar.
+The shrub usually forms a very nice rounded mound.
 Varieties such as 'Carol Mackie' are especially prized for their variegated foliage.
 Daphnes are relatively small shrubs that are good choices for small yards, where they make good foundation plants or specimens for shrub borders.

-These are slow-growing shrubs that are generally planted from well-developed nursery plants in spring.
+These are slow-growing shrubs that are generally planted from well-developed nursery plants in spring or early fall.
 It can take seven to ten years for these plants to reach their relatively small mature size.
-Be advised, though, that all parts of the Daphne are poisonous, especially the bright berries.
+Be advised, though, that all parts of the Daphne are toxic, especially the bright berries.